rajvanshipradeep15/tracardi-api/docs_new/docs/getting_started/definitions/consent.md

 use of their personal data.
 Managing user consents is crucial for ensuring compliance with data privacy regulations such as GDPR (General Data Protection Regulation) and CCPA (California Consumer Privacy Act).

-Consents are stored n profile as tags.
+Consents are stored in profiles as tags.

+## Usage

+Consents can be used to constrain certain operations or data storage in Tracardi, such as triggering workflows or saving specific data.